 The diplomatic clause should be written into your TA.
 This will allow you to break your lease if you must leave Singapore due to a change in your employment, visa status, or order by the government (yours or Singapore’s).
 Usually, this needs a 2-month notice period with documentation.
 It’s usually not applicable for a 1- year lease.
 Thus, for a 2-year lease, it usually kicks in after one year.
 So be wary of the TA’s wording and what the parameters are.

 After signing the TA, stamp duty must be paid (usually 14 days from the date of signed TA).
 Stamp duty is a tax for rentals on a tenancy agreement.
 This includes if you’re renting a room as well.

 The stamp duty is .4% of your total lease.
 If your lease is for 2 years at $5000 a month.
 That’s $120,000 for 24 months.
 The stamp duty due is .4% x $120,000 = $480.00.

 The last official piece associated with getting the keys is reviewing the inventory list with the agent at the time the keys are handed over.
 This is a checklist of keys, appliances, light fixtures, furniture, ceiling fans, etc. Make sure all is in working order and markdown any damage (scratches, missing tiles, paint chips, etc.).
 After this is signed by you and the agent, ask for a copy with the landlord’s signature and take a photo of it.

-During this time you should also be documenting every inch of the property with video and pictures.
+During this time you should also be documenting every inch of the property with video and pictures (as previously mentioned).
 Then email the documents to yourself, the landlord, and the agent, just so you have a timestamp (of the date of the handover) as well.
 So when it comes time to exit the property, that the crack in the wall that was there at the time of move-in, won’t be in question (aka taken out of your deposit).

 Good luck in your move.
 Singapore is a fantastic city-state to reside in.